SatoshiumAI/satoshium-us/chronicle/schemas/source-record-schema.md

 ## `provenance`

-Structured information describing how the Source originated, was discovered, accessed, captured, transferred, transformed, archived, and entered Chronicle.
+Structured information describing how the Evidence originated, was obtained, moved, transformed, and entered Chronicle.

 **Requirement:** Required.

-Every production Source Record should preserve, at minimum:
+Every production Evidence Record should preserve, at minimum:

 ```text
 origin